Japan May flash manufacturing PMI back in expansion territory as orders pick up

 Japan's economy expanded in January-March at the fastest pace in a year, but much of the growth came from inventories, data showed on Wednesday.

-Private consumption, housing investment and exports all rose but at a feeble pace, leaving policymakers with more work to do two years after a radical monetary stimulus programme has brought only scant success.
+Private consumption, housing investment and exports all rose but at a feeble pace, leaving policymakers with more work to do two years after a radical monetary stimulus program has brought only scant success.

 The flash PMI data for May would suggest there is a good chance that the economy continued to expand in the current quarter.